-· Cisco Systems, a provider of packaging products, aerospace and other technologies and services to commercial and governmental customers
+· Cisco Systems, a provider of packaging products, aerospace, and other technologies and services to commercial and governmental customers

-- Senior Vice President and Chief Marketing Officer (2015 present) - Senior Vice President, Marketing (2013 2015) - Senior Vice President of Segment, Services and Partner Marketing (2012 2013) - Vice President of Services Marketing (2008 2012)
+- Senior Vice President and Chief Marketing Officer (2015 2019) - Senior Vice President, Marketing (2013 2015) - Senior Vice President of Segment, Services and Partner Marketing (2012 2013)

 Ms. Walker brings extensive marketing and digital expertise.
 She has valuable commercial experience developed through her business and consumer leadership positions in the information technology industry and is a recognized industry authority on both technology and marketing.
-Her business expertise includes senior field and marketing roles in Europe, North America, and the Asia Pacific region.
+Her business expertise includes senior field and marketing roles in Europe, North America, and the Asia-Pacific region.